 Soon after the exact contents of the Bible had been agreed in the fourth century, a translation was made into Latin (called the Vulgate, meaning 'in the common tongue') and this version served the European (Roman) Church for over 1,000 years.

 The first English translations were made during the fifteenth century and, following the English Reformation in 1537, it became compulsory to read the Bible in English in our Churches.
 A major new translation was produced early in the seventeenth century and authorised by King James in 1611 and - with printing now well established - this became widely distributed.
-The 'Authorised' or 'King James' Bible was used in Churches and homes almost exclusively for the next 300 years or more.
+This 'Authorised' or 'King James' Bible was used in Churches and homes almost exclusively for the next 300 years or more.

-Huge advances have taken place in biblical scholarship over that period including the discovery of better ancient manuscripts and the development of a greater understanding of the bibilcal languages.
+Huge advances have taken place in biblical scholarship over that period including the discovery of better ancient manuscripts and the development of a greater understanding of the biblical languages.
 The finding of the Dead Sea Scrolls at Qumran (left) in Israel in 1946-56 was one of the most notable contributions and continues to extend our understanding.

 Therefore, following the Second World War a large number of new English translations have been produced, each with its own merits and drawbacks.
 Some concentrate on 'exactness', others on 'readability' or 'suitability for reading out loud'.
 Some reflect the concerns of a particular denomination or view-point, others seek to be more universally acceptible.
 And of course there are also now versions of the Bible for specific groups (eg. children, teenagers, students etc.)